ugokingsley/jekyll-now/_posts/2017-11-10-Getting Started With Django – Part 1.md

 --pip install django to download the latest version of django or

---pip install django==1.8 to download a specific version, in this case 1.8
+--pip install django to download a specific version, in this case 1.ll

 note: you can give the project any name of your choice.